Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Experiments

 \subsection{Experimental Setting}

-\textbf{Datasets.} We utilize the DexYCB dataset~\cite{chao2021dexycb} for the human demonstrations.
+\textbf{Datasets.} We utilize the DexYCB dataset~\cite{chao2021dexycb} to serve as human demonstrations.
 DexYCB contains 1,000 sequences of human grasping motions with 20 YCB objects~\cite{calli2015ycb}.
-We use 15 of them as training objects and 5 of them as test objects.
-We filter out all left-handed sequences and perform hand motion retargeting on the other sequences to translate the hand motion into allegro robot motion.
+We use 15 of them as training objects.
+We remove the handover process from the demonstrations, filter out all left-handed sequences and perform hand motion retargeting (Sec.~\ref{subsec:retargeting}) to translate the hand motion into Allegro robot motion.

-\textbf{Baselines.} For a fair comparison, we employ GraspTTA~\cite{jiang2021hand}, which is also based on a generative model, to synthesize the grasp pose.
-We apply the same hand motion retargeting to the GraspTTA to get the final joint positions.
-And we utilize rapidly exploring random tree (RRT)~\cite{lavalle1998rapidly} and cross-entropy method (CEM)~\cite{rubinstein1999cross} with model predictive control (MPC)~\cite{maciejowski2002predictive} for planning the trajectory to reach the grasp pose.
-We name them GraspTTA+RRT and GraspTTA+CEM-MPC respectively.
-Note that GraspTTA+CEM-MPC is used for generating the demonstrations in~\cite{wu2022learning}.
-And we use its reward for CEM-MPC.
-In addition, we perform linear interpolation between the beginning and ending joint positions generated by our method and take it as a trivial baseline.
+\textbf{Baselines.} We mainly compare CGF to two-step methods, i.e., grasping synthesis followed by motion planning.
+We provide two grasping synthesis baselines: GraspTTA~\cite{jiang2021hand} and GraspIt~\cite{miller2004graspit}, where the former is also a generative model and the latter is based on searching.
+For GraspTTA, we apply the same hand motion retargeting to obtain the Allegro hand joint positions.
+Then, we utilize rapidly exploring random tree (RRT)~\cite{lavalle1998rapidly} and cross-entropy method (CEM)~\cite{rubinstein1999cross} with model predictive control (MPC)~\cite{maciejowski2002predictive} for planning the trajectory to reach the grasp pose, which are named GraspTTA+RRT and GraspTTA+CEM-MPC respectively.
+For GraspIt, due to the high Degree-of-Freedom of the dexterous hand, we firstly leverage the large set of grasping poses from ContactGrasp~\cite{brahmbhatt2019contactgrasp} to construct a low-dimensional subspace via EigenGrasp~\cite{ciocarlie2007dexterous}.
+We then use GraspIt~\cite{miller2004graspit} and RRT for the grasping searching (including post-optimization) and motion planning respectively.
+We name it GraspIt+RRT.
+For the smoothness evaluation, we additionally perform linear interpolation between the beginning and ending joint positions generated by CGF and take it as a trivial baseline.

 \textbf{Implementation Details.} For training CGF, we sample $2,000$ points on the object mesh as the input object point clouds.
 During training, we employ the Adam optimizer with the learning rate $5e-4$, where the learning rate is reduced by half per 500 epochs.
 The batch size is 32.
 The training takes 1000 epochs in total.
+The dimension of the latent code $z$ is 256.
+CGF is a 4-layer MLP with channels (1281, 512, 256, 25) and internal ReLU activation.
 The loss weights are $\lambda_q = 1$, $\lambda_j = 10$, $\lambda_{KL} = 1e-3$ and $\lambda_c = 50$.
 We sample $10,000$ latent codes for CGF and output the trajectories.
-For simulation experiments, environments are built upon the Sapien~\cite{xiang2020sapien} simulator.
+We then pick the successful trajectories in the simulator to evaluate in the real world and count the success rate.
+For simulation experiments, environments are built upon the SAPIEN~\cite{xiang2020sapien} simulator.